How to Get a Bigger Butt (4 Types of Glute Exercises)

 Movement variety is key for well-rounded development: For simplicity, your gluteus maximus can be roughly divided into 2, the “upper glutes” and “lower glutes”.
 Interestingly enough, research shows these regions can be preferentially activated by different movement patterns — and squats tend to emphasize the lower glutes.
 Wanna know which glute exercises target the upper glutes?
 Lucky you, that’s what’s next.

-4 types of glute exercises for a bigger butt
+4 types of glute exercises to get a bigger butt

 A recap of what we’ve learned about how to build a bigger butt: you need both hip extension-, and abduction-focused work.